 - Make Sure Sink is Positioned Perfectly in Place - Once you have your caulking all the way around your sink you will want to make sure everything is in perfect position by feeling around with your hands and pressing out any imperfections.

-- Install Fixtures - Once you have made absolute certain that your sink is perfect you can then install the fixtures (unless you installed sink with fixtures intact) into place and clean up any extra caulk which is on the counter.
+- Install Fixtures - Once you have made absolutely certain that your sink is perfect you can then install the fixtures (unless you installed sink with fixtures intact) into place and clean up any extra caulk which is on the counter.

-- Enjoy Your New Sink - Once you have completed installing the fixtures and removing excess caulk it is then time to enjoy your new drop in sink!
+- Enjoy Your New Sink - Once you have completed installing the fixtures and removing excess caulk it is then time to enjoy your new drop-in sink!

-Drop in sinks can get pretty worn or out of date over time.
+Drop-in sinks can get pretty worn or out of date over time.
 All it takes is a few easy steps to give your sink the remodel it needs.
 Discover just how easy and inexpensive installing a sink is.
 No matter what kind of install you have, we've got a huge selection of sink parts, so save online with PlumbersStock.